Carbon nanotube

-Carbon nanotubes can exhibit remarkable electrical conductivity, while others are semiconductors.
-They also have exceptional tensile strength and thermal conductivity because of their nanostructure and strength of the bonds between carbon atoms.
-In addition, they can be chemically modified.
-These properties are expected to be valuable in many areas of technology, such as electronics, optics, composite materials (replacing or complementing carbon fibers), nanotechnology, and other applications of materials science.
+Carbon nanotubes can exhibit remarkable properties, such as exceptional tensile strength and thermal conductivity because of their nanostructure and strength of the bonds between carbon atoms.
+Some SWCNT structures exhibit high electrical conductivity while others are semiconductors.
+In addition, carbon nanotubes can be chemically modified.
+These properties are expected to be valuable in many areas of technology, such as electronics, optics, composite materials (replacing or complementing carbon fibres), nanotechnology (including nanomedicine), and other applications of materials science.

-Rolling up a hexagonal lattice along different directions to form different infinitely long single-wall carbon nanotubes shows that all of these tubes not only have helical but also translational symmetry along the tube axis and many also have nontrivial rotational symmetry about this axis.
-In addition, most are chiral, meaning the tube and its mirror image cannot be superimposed.
-This construction also allows single-wall carbon nanotubes to be labeled by a pair of integers.

-A special group of achiral single-wall carbon nanotubes are metallic, but all the rest are either small or moderate band gap semiconductors.
-These electrical properties, however, do not depend on whether the hexagonal lattice is rolled from its back to front or from its front to back and hence are the same for the tube and its mirror image.

-The remarkable properties predicted for SWCNTs were tantalizing, but a path to creating them was lacking until 1993, when Iijima and Ichihashi at NEC and Bethune et al. at IBM independently discovered that co-vaporizing carbon and transition metals such as iron and cobalt could specifically catalyze SWCNT formation.
-These discoveries triggered research that succeeded in greatly increasing the efficiency of the catalytic production technique, and led to an explosion of work to characterize and find applications for SWCNTs.
+The predicted properties for SWCNTs were tantalising, but a path to synthesising them was lacking until 1993, when Iijima and Ichihashi at NEC, and Bethune and colleagues at IBM independently discovered that co-vaporising carbon and transition metals such as iron and cobalt could specifically catalyse SWCNT formation.
+These discoveries triggered research that succeeded in greatly increasing the efficiency of the catalytic production technique, and led to an explosion of work to characterise and find applications for SWCNTs.